 The asset that allows us to interpret any incoming garment is our ontology.
 It also works with outfits and text.

 (Among other things) Our ontology allows us to convert any garment into “metagarments”.
 Metagarments are the most basic yet relevant description of garments (like bags of descriptors), and they allow our system and algorithms to have a clear understanding of 100% of incoming garments.
 It is this understanding what allows the taste graph to be effective at doing its job, and match the garment with other garments.
 As we know what garments people have in their closet, we filter by those, and return a complete outfit.
-With this, building a personalization framework is becoming a reality.
-You can read about our taste graph here.
+With this, building a personalization platform for fashion retail is a reality.

 We see this infrastructure applied to fitting rooms, smart mirrors in our bedrooms, and while shopping online.
 The learning here is that, while clothes are chaotic from the point of view of classification and capturing, there is a way to automatically bring clean, structured data to clothes and fashion taste.
 This changes everything, because it’s a new beginning.